Updated: January 13, 2014

 Firewall ports and protocols

-Security model for interaction of on-premises and Windows Azure components
+Security model for interaction of on-premises and Azure components

-The domain-joined user accounts that are used to submit jobs and tasks to an on-premises HPC cluster are not used to run jobs and tasks on Windows Azure nodes.
-Each job that is run on a Windows Azure node creates a local user account and password.
-This helps ensure separation of job processes in Windows Azure.
+The domain-joined user accounts that are used to submit jobs and tasks to an on-premises HPC cluster are not used to run jobs and tasks on Azure nodes.
+Each job that is run on an Azure node creates a local user account and password.
+This helps ensure separation of job processes in Azure.

-X.509 v3 certificates are used to help secure the communication between on-premises cluster nodes and Windows Azure nodes.
+X.509 v3 certificates are used to help secure the communication between on-premises cluster nodes and Azure nodes.
 They can be signed by another trusted certificate or they can be self-signed.
-To deploy Windows Azure nodes to a Windows Azure hosted service and to run jobs on them, both a management certificate and service certificates must be configured.
+To deploy Azure nodes to an Azure hosted service and to run jobs on them, both a management certificate and service certificates must be configured.
 The management certificate generally requires manual configuration.
 The service certificates are automatically configured by HPC Pack.

-A Windows Azure management certificate must be configured in the Windows Azure subscription, on the head node, and on any client computer that is used to connect to the Windows Azure cloud service.
-The client that connects to the Windows Azure subscription has the private key.
-For procedures to configure the management certificate, see Scenarios to Configure the Azure Management Certificate for Azure Burst Deployments.
+An Azure management certificate must be configured in the Azure subscription, on the head node, and on any client computer that is used to connect to the Azure cloud service.
+The client that connects to the Azure subscription has the private key.
+For procedures to configure the management certificate, see Options to Configure the Azure Management Certificate for Azure Burst Deployments.

 The management certificate is used to help secure operations including the following:

-Create a Windows Azure node template that can be used to deploy Windows Azure nodes
+Create an Azure node template that can be used to deploy Azure nodes

-Upload files to Windows Azure storage (for example, by using the hpcpack command)
+Upload files to Azure storage (for example, by using the hpcpack command)

-The following two public-key service certificates are automatically uploaded to the Windows Azure cloud service from HPC Pack when Windows Azure nodes are provisioned.
-They are used to permit mutual authentication between the on-premises head node and the Windows Azure proxy nodes that are automatically provisioned in every deployment.
+The following two public-key service certificates are automatically uploaded to the Azure cloud service from HPC Pack when Azure nodes are provisioned.
+They are used to permit mutual authentication between the on-premises head node and the Azure proxy nodes that are automatically provisioned in every deployment.

 These certificates are configured by HPC Pack as follows:

-- The proxy nodes in Windows Azure are configured with the Microsoft HPC Azure Service certificate (with the private key) and the Microsoft HPC Azure Client certificate
+The proxy nodes in Azure are configured with the Microsoft HPC Azure Service certificate (with the private key) and the Microsoft HPC Azure Client certificate

-Operations on a Windows Azure storage account require an account key, which is automatically configured when the account is created.
-HPC Pack automatically retrieves this key to perform storage operations during the provisioning of Windows Azure nodes.
+Operations on an Azure storage account require an account key, which is automatically configured when the account is created.
+HPC Pack automatically retrieves this key to perform storage operations during the provisioning of Azure nodes.